nginxinc/nginx-openshift-router/docs/configuration.md

 * `WORKER_PROCESSES`.
 Specifies the number of worker processes, and is used to help tune NGINX performance.
 To see the list of factors that influences the optimal value, see [our documentation](http://nginx.org/en/docs/ngx_core_module.html#worker_processes).
 It is considered a good start to set this value to the number of CPU cores of the node in which the router is running.
 Leaving this value to default will allow NGINX to try and autodetect it.
 * `WORKER_CPU_AFFINITY`.
 Tied closely with `WORKER_PROCESSES`, this value binds worker processes to the sets of CPUs.
 Each CPU set is represented by a bitmask of allowed CPUs.
 See the [documentation](http://nginx.org/en/docs/ngx_core_module.html#worker_cpu_affinity) for examples of how to use it.
 * `WORKER_RLIMIT_NOFILE`.
 Specifies the maximum number of open files for worker processes.
 The default value is `8192`, but it can be useful to increase this number when NGINX is handling a large number of connections.
+* `ROUTER_ENABLE_UNSAFE_ANNOTATIONS` Enables the unsafe annotations.
+The unsafe annotations are not validated by the Router and could lead to invalid NGINX configuration.
+The default is `false`.

 The NGINX Router with NGINX Plus offers the additional following environment variables: